onggreat/Stroke-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/74976732/126281584-cbf0e95e-ec3c-44fc-9a13-abc018974470.png)

-## modeling
+## Modeling
 Data sampling is a technique where we either populate or reduce our data to make it balance.
 This is called oversampling and undersampling in general.
-Whereas model modifications are involved in the implementation of folds and cross-validation techniques
+Whereas model modifications are involved in the implementation of folds and cross-validation techniquesM
 Using recall will be a good evaluation matric but precision and recall will be able to work hand in hand. i will be trying 5 modeling To do testing:
 * KNN